 Manufacturer: Martinelli Luce S.P.A.
 (Società per azioni – Joint-stock company), Via Santa Lucia, 9, 55100 Lucca, Italy.
 Some 80 km (50 miles) away from Florence and 20 km (13 miles) from Pisa.

 Elio Martinelli was born in Lucca, Tuscany in 1921.
 He studied as a set designer at the Institute of Fine Arts in Florence.
-At first he worked for his father’s business within the lighting sector.
-Soon he began designing and installing his own lighting systems what resulted in the founding of his own company Martinelli Luce in 1950.
+At first, he worked for his father’s business within the lighting sector.
+Soon he began designing and installing lighting systems that resulted in the founding of his own company Martinelli Luce in 1950.

 His works are on display in many design museums around the world.
-Martinelli worked until his dead in 2004 for the company.
+Martinelli worked until his death in 2004 for the company.

 A Martinelli Luce Serpente table lamp appears in the Milano Salono Del Mobile – 22-29 September 1968 – Catalogue 6 (Furniture expo in Milan, Italy)